-• In each case of suspension, the school principal, or his or her designee, prior to any suspension, shall advise the student of the particular misconduct of which he/she is accused as well as the basis for such accusation, and the pupil shall be given an opportunity at that time to explain his/her version of the facts.
-The principal/designee shall contact the parent, tutor, or legal guardian of the pupil to notify them of the suspension and establish a date and time for a conference with the principal or designee as a requirement for readmitting the pupil.
-Notice shall be given by contacting the parent, tutor, or legal guardian by telephone at the telephone number shown on the pupil's registration card, or by sending a certified letter to the address shown on the pupil's registration card.
-The parent/guardian should be notified of the suspension, and that the student will be or has been removed from class and will be kept under supervision until the close of the school day or the arrival of the parent or guardian.
-If the parent, legal guardian or principal or designee so requests, the student will be granted an early dismissal from school to return home.
+Prior to any suspension or assignment to alternative placement, the school principal or his/her designee shall advise the student of the particular misconduct of which he/she is accused as well as the basis for such accusation, and the student shall be given an opportunity at that time to explain his/her version of the facts.
+The principal/designee shall contact the parent or legal guardian of the student to notify them of the suspension, and establish a date and time for a conference with the principal or designee as a requirement for readmitting the student.
+Notice shall be given by contacting the parent or legal guardian by telephone at the telephone number shown on the student's registration card, or by electronic communication or by a certified letter sent to the address shown on the student's registration card.